Continuum-extrapolated NNLO Valence PDF of Pion at the Physical Point: Acknowledgments

 \section{Acknowledgments}

 This material is based upon work supported by: (i) The U.S. Department of Energy, Office of Science, Office of Nuclear Physics through Contract No.~DE-SC0012704; (ii) The U.S. Department of Energy, Office of Science, Office of Nuclear Physics, from DE-AC02-06CH11357; (iii) Jefferson Science Associates, LLC under U.S. DOE Contract No.~DE-AC05-06OR23177 and in part by U.S. DOE grant No.~DE-FG02-04ER41302; (iv) The U.S. Department of Energy, Office of Science, Office of Nuclear Physics and Office of Advanced Scientific Computing Research within the framework of Scientific Discovery through Advance Computing (SciDAC) award Computing the Properties of Matter with Leadership Computing Resources; (v) The U.S. Department of Energy, Office of Science, Office of Nuclear Physics, within the framework of the TMD Topical Collaboration. (vi) YZ is partially supported by an LDRD initiative at Argonne National Laboratory under Project~No.~2020-0020. (vii) SS is supported by the National Science Foundation under CAREER Award PHY-1847893 and by the RHIC Physics Fellow Program of the RIKEN BNL Research Center. (viii) KZ is supported by the BMBF under the ErUM-Data project and the AI grant of FIAS under SAMSON AG, Frankfurt. (ix) S.Shi is supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics, Grants Nos.
-DE-FG88ER41450 and DE-SC0012704. (x) This research used awards of computer time provided by the INCITE and ALCC programs at Oak Ridge Leadership Computing Facility, a DOE Office of Science User Facility operated under Contract No. DE-AC05-00OR22725. (xi) Computations for this work were carried out in part on facilities of the USQCD Collaboration, which are funded by the Office of Science of the U.S. Department of Energy.
+DE-FG88ER41450 and DE-SC0012704. (x) This research used awards of computer time provided by the INCITE and ALCC programs at Oak Ridge Leadership Computing Facility, a DOE Office of Science User Facility operated under Contract No. DE-AC05-00OR22725. (xi) Computations for this work were carried out in part on facilities of the USQCD Collaboration, which are funded by the Office of Science of the U.S. Department of Energy. (xii) Part of the data analysis are carried out on Swing, a high-performance computing cluster operated by the Laboratory Computing Resource Center at Argonne National Laboratory.